GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 Configuration of the outbound request settings between the API Gateway and the backend services:

 1. Select the **Outbound** tab.
+2. Validate **Backend service URL** and change if necessary.
-2. Select an **authentication profile** for the backend services.
+3. Select an **authentication profile** for the backend services.
    - [No Authentication](#no-authentication)
    - [HTTP Basic authentication](#http-basic-authentication)
    - [API Key authentication](#api-key-authentication)
      ![outbound-advance](./image/publish-api/outbound-simple.jpg)
-3. Click the **Advanced** button on the right to configure settings such as request or response processing, routing, and per-API method overrides.
+4. Click the **Advanced** button on the right to configure settings such as request or response processing, routing, and per-API method overrides.
 Select respect request policy when necessary.
    - [Request Policy - Generate_AWS_SigV4](#request-policy---generateawssigv4)
    - [Request Policy - Verify_JWT](#request-policy---verifyjwt-to-be-updated)
    - [Request Policy - Verify_JWT_And_Generate_AWS_SigV4](#request-policy---verifyjwtandgenerateawssigv4)
      ![outbound-advance](./image/publish-api/outbound-advance.jpg)
-4. Click **Apply**.
+5. Click **Apply**.

 Note: